rdkcentral/firebolt-apis/requirements/specifications/openrpc-extensions/app-passthrough-apis.md

 Finally the platform **MUST** dispatch the notification to the app that registered for the event via the original platform method, using all but the last parameter as context.

 ## 5. Provider Candidates
-The Firebolt Device Manfist **MUST** have a list of `ProviderPolicy` configurations that map capabilities to policies for determining candidate providers:
+The Firebolt Device Manifist **MUST** have a list of `ProviderPolicy` configurations that map capabilities to policies for determining candidate providers:

 ```json
 {